 Field Pilot Trial of Hypotensive Resuscitation versus Standard Resuscitation in Patients with Hemorrhagic Shock after Trauma

-This is an individually randomized controlled clinical trial.
-EMS agencies will carry blinded, sealed fluid containers.
-Once the container seal is broken the patient is randomized.
-The package will contain either 1000cc bags of normal saline (NS) or 250cc bags of NS.
+This is an individually randomized controlled clinical trial. eMS agencies will carry blinded, sealed fluid containers. once the container seal is broken the patient is randomized.
+The package will contain either 1000cc bags of normal saline (nS) or 250cc bags of nS.
 Patients randomized to standard fluid resuscitation will receive 1000cc bags of fluid until 2L have been given rapidly and then they will receive additional fluid to maintain a SBP of 110mmHG.
-Patients randomized to hypotensive resuscitation will receive 250cc bags of normal saline only if their SBP is and amp;lt;70mmHg or their radial pulse is absent.
-Study intervention is concluded 2 hours after arrival at the ED or when bleeding is controlled, whichever comes first.
-If after a patient is enrolled and clinical evidence of severe traumatic brain injury is observed in the field or in the hospital but prior to the designated study stopping points and the patient has a GCS ≤8, the randomized resuscitation procedure will be discontinued immediately and routine care will be provided.
-Post intubation, the verbal component of the GCS score will be assigned a [Double Quote]1[Double Quote], and the GCS eye and motor scores will be obtained after neuromuscular blockade administered during intubation has dissipated.
+Patients randomized to hypotensive resuscitation will receive 250cc bags of normal saline only if their SBP is [Less Than]70mmHg or their radial pulse is absent.
+Study intervention is concluded 2 hours after arrival at the eD or when bleeding is controlled, whichever comes first. if after a patient is enrolled and clinical evidence of severe traumatic brain injury is observed in the field or in the hospital but prior to the designated study stopping points and the patient has a GCS [LessThanorequalTo]8, the randomized resuscitation procedure will be discontinued immediately and routine care will be provided.
+Post intubation, the verbal component of the GCS score will be assigned a [Quote]1[Quote], and the GCS eye and motor scores will be obtained after neuromuscular blockade administered during intubation has dissipated.
 Clinical evidence will be defined as:

 Penetrating skull fracture

 Battle's sign (ecchymosis of the mastoid process of the temporal bone)

 otorrhea (fluid or bleeding from ear)

 Head CT that indicates intracranial hemorrhage, hematoma, contusion, or edema